Tipi-Hack/tipi-hack.github.io/_posts/2018-03-25-insomni'hack-18-vbaby.md

 ## Challenge description
 ```
-FIXME The developer thinks he is good, show him he is not by grabbing the flag.
+The admin of this site thinks he's a good dev.
+Just show him he's not by retrieving the flag on his server!
 ```

+We start with a URL: http://vbaby.insomni.hack

 ## Challenge resolution
-The website has a single input, the `page` parameter.
-After playing with this input, the server returns a VBscript compilation error.
+The website has a single input, the `page` GET parameter.
+After playing and manually fuzzing this input, the server returns a VBscript compilation error.

-After some research, we find out that the server is performing an `EVAL` call on the provided input.
-However, the "dot" (.) character is filtered.
+After some research, we find out that the server is performing an `eval` call on the provided input.
+However, the dot (.) character is filtered.

 We can use two different technics to bypass the dot filter:
 1. using `Chr(46)` and concatenation character `&`.